-Appeal A student who is dissatisfied with the outcome of the investigation may appeal through FNG(LOCAL), beginning at the appropriate level.
+Appeal A student who is dissatisfied with the outcome of the investigation may

 Records Retention Retention of records shall be in accordance with CPC(LOCAL).

 Access to Policy and Procedures

 This policy and any accompanying procedures shall be distributed annually in the employee and student handbooks.
 Copies of the policy and procedures shall be posted on the District's website, to the extent practicable, and shall be readily available at each campus and the District's administrative offices.